jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 *Starting pitchers:* Ryan Weber (Red Sox), Clayton Richard (Blue Jays)

-Like I said, I had a couple months of in spring/summer 2019 and my brother was working a co-op job in Toronto.
+Like I said, I had a couple months off in spring/summer 2019 and my brother was working a co-op job in Toronto.
 The morning of May 23, I took the train from Kitchener to Toronto, where I was going to make a long weekend of visiting Isaac.
-There were a bunch of school kids on the train, which I didn't think much of at the time, but the Jays game that day turned out to be School Day, which explained the 12:37 PM first pitch time.
+There were a bunch of school kids on the train, which I didn't think much of at the time, but the Jays game that day turned out to be School Day, which explained the 12:37 PM first pitch time as well.
 I had to move seats a couple of times to avoid sitting in the middle of a class, but the huge number of kids in the dome gave an interesting atmosphere.
 The cheering was very loud and much higher pitched than it usually is.
 Also, at that time, Vladimir Guerrero Jr. was using [*Old Town Road* by Lil Nas X](https://www.youtube.com/watch?v=aA7xDP9sQzk) as his walk-up song, and each time he came up to bat, the entire stadium sang along.